 Set in 10 acres of Surrey countryside, the Rural Life Living Museum at Farnham is not your usual museum.
 The museum showcases the history of village life in the countryside in days gone by and has over 40 000 artefacts on display.

 There is plenty to see and the kids loved wandering inside and out to look at the different exhibitions.
 Our family favourites included the old farming tools, a visit to a Victorian classroom and the 1920s holiday chalet.
-However, top of this list was hiding in a WWII air raid bunker.
+However, the highlight of their visit to the Rural Life Centre was hiding in a WWII air raid bunker.

 RSPB Farnham Heath Nature Reserve